Chase-William/ASA-Automation/README.md

 <a name="autoDrop"></a>
 ### Auto Drop All ⬇️
 Drop all from an inventory with optional filter usage.

+#### Example Use Cases:
+1. Drop all thatch when farming wood
+2. Drop your baby dino on their head and get a mutation

 - **Self Drop All**, drops your items
 ![auto-self-drop-all](https://github.com/Chase-William/ASA-Helping-Tools/assets/46757278/ccfc2a47-aad0-42f1-b1b1-38170be5ae4b)